 Step 3: Make a new Adjustment Layer and add a Displacement Map effect to it Click on the Displacement Map Layer menu and select the solid layer from the list.
 Change the color channel to Luminance for both Use for Horizontal Display and Use for Vertical options and proceed to alter the Max Horizontal Displacement setting.
 Optionally, you can add a Motion Tile if you lost the edges of the image and adjust the Output Width and Output Height properties.
 Add a Compound Blur to further blur the Fractal Noise effect and then adjust the Compound Blur’s settings to get the heat distortion effect exactly right.

 The Best Plugins For Creating a Heat Distortion In After Effects

 Professional video editors and animators who don’t want to waste their time creating the heat distortion effect by adding AE’s built-in effects to solids and adjustment layers can try using effects included in some of the plugins for this compositing and visual effects application.
 Let’s have a look at some of the heatwave effect you can use in your projects.

 Price: Pricing plans start from $20 per month, billed annually

 Compatibility: Mac, Windows

-Host Applications: After Effects, Premiere Pro CC, FCPX, HitFilm Pro 2017, Davinci Resolve 14, Magix Vegas Pro 14, Apple Motion
+Host Applications: After Effects, Premiere Pro CC, FCPX, HitFilm Pro, Magix Vegas Pro 14, Apple Motion